 |History in Practice: Fury, Folly and Footnotes||HS1107||20 credits|

 |The Archaeology of Mediterranean Societies: Egypt, Greece and Rome||HS2123||20 credits|

-In Year 3 you choose a further 60 credits of Archaeology and 60 credits of History.
-If you wish, you can write a dissertation on a topic of your choice in either discipline.
-This provides a chance for you to focus your interests on a particular area, period or technique.
+In Year Three, you choose a further 60 credits of Archaeology and 60 credits of History, which may include a dissertation on a topic of your choice in either Archaeology or History.

 The School of History, Archaeology and Religion enables you to develop in a high-quality learning environment, supported by a student-orientated approach to the acquisition of knowledge and skills.

 Teaching methods include lectures, seminars, practicals, field trips, and one-to-one tutorials.
 You will also undertake independent study and research, with guidance from tutors.

 Lectures provide an overview of the key concepts and frameworks for a topic, equipping you to carry out independent research for the seminars and to develop your own ideas.
 Seminars provide an opportunity for you to explore the ideas outlined in the lecture in a small group environment.

 Seminars usually consist of about 15 students and the seminar leader (a member of the teaching team).
 Seminars may take various formats, including plenary group discussion, small group work and student-led presentations.
 They offer a rewarding opportunity to engage critically with the key ideas and reading of a topic, and to explore areas of particular interest with an expert in the field.

 Archaeological skills are promoted through practicals and fieldwork, including one-day site visits as well as extensive periods of excavation, laboratory analyses or museum-based study.
 You will also undertake independent study and research, with guidance from tutors.